GSA-TTS/touchpoints-site/terms.md

     * Data is encrypted via HTTPS while in transit.
     * Data is encrypted in cloud.gov’s database at rest through the Amazon Relational Database Service (RDS).
     * Users are logged out of the Touchpoints application after 30 minutes of inactivity
+    * User accounts are deactivated after 90 days of inactivity
     * Touchpoints uses multiple security methods to protect this U.S. government service and agency data to ensure the service remains available to all users.
 These methods include monitoring and recording network traffic (any data going in and out of Touchpoints) to identify unauthorized attempts to change information or otherwise cause damage.
     * Unauthorized access or use of Touchpoints (e.g. use for criminal purposes or to cause damage) is against the law, and may subject individuals to criminal prosecution and penalties.